rpasquini/econometrics_book/README.md

 # Econometrics with Simulations Book

-* Coming soon: A requirements.txt with all the requirements of the repo.
+* To create a specific conda environment that will handle required libraries:
+``conda env create -f environment.yml``
 * The simulations folder contains the code of the simulations.
-* The plan for each simulations will be discussed in a specific issue.
+* The plan for each simulation, together with a discussion of the theory, simulation plan, and other details  will be discussed in a specific Github Issue.
-* To contribute, push the simulation to a specific branch.
+* In order to contribute to the project, push to a specific branch.